-5. Slowly remove the core or monolith, watching to ensure that little material falls out the bottom.
-With a gloved hand, you can 'cap' the end of the coring device as it is pulled up to avoid loss of material, or scoop fallen material from the footprint of the monolith.
-However, if a substantial amount of material is lost during removal (>= 50%), do not keep sample and attempt to take another from that same X,Y location.
-If unsure, keep the core but assess how much soil material was recovered (section B.4) and then determine whether it's an acceptable sample.

-- 6. If another coring attempt is needed and the device has a core catcher, install it now, then try taking another core.
+- a.
+For sites where there are thick root mats (example: cattails in Domain 09, Figure 6), push aside and/or cut through roots before beginning to core. - 11.
+Slowly remove the core or monolith, watching to ensure that little material falls out the bottom.
+With a gloved hand, 'cap' the end of the coring device as it is pulled up to avoid loss of material, or scoop fallen material from the footprint of the monolith.
+If a substantial amount of material is lost during removal (>= 50%), do not keep the sample and attempt to take another core from that same X,Y location.
+If unsure, keep the core but assess how much soil material was recovered (section B.4) and then determine whether it's an acceptable sample. - 12.
+If another coring attempt is needed and the device has a core catcher, install it now, then try taking another core.
 The core catcher should help to retain the soil material. - a.
 If three attempts fail to extract a core without substantial mass loss out the bottom, move to the next suitable X,Y location on the coordinate list.
-Repeat for up to five X,Y coordinates, not spending more than one hour attempting to sample a single subplot. - 7.
+Repeat for up to five X,Y coordinates per subplot. - 13.
 Once a viable soil core or monolith is collected, attempt to find a dry spot outside the plot, or at least in the 'microbes/bgc' destructive sampling zone, to process the subsamples.
 Try to follow the same path you used to enter in order to minimize disturbance.